On the Stochastic-Quantum Correspondence: Axiomatic Theory

 \item \textbf{Axiom 2}.
 The fact that every observable corresponds to a self-adjoint operator in a Hilbert space is a much more prosaic issue than in textbook quantum theory.
 Since the system now always has a definite configuration, we can always measure its properties without any problems.
 Then, as it is shown in section V.B of \cite{Correspondence}, on the Hilbert space side that corresponds to a self-adjoint operator acting on the system's state vector.
 Specifically, the self-adjointness property is crucial for being able to decompose the operator into its projectors via the spectral theorem.
 Moreover, self-adjointness guarantees that its eigenvalues are real. \end{itemize} \end{proof} \begin{remark} It has been proven that the system's wavefunction follows a Hamiltonian-type equation; however, we don't get the exact \textit{form} of the Hamiltonian only from the stochastic approach.
 This, on the one hand, allows for many different Hamiltonians, which is a good thing.
 But, on the other hand, it necessitates an outside imposition of the analytical expression of $\hat{\mathcal{H}}$.
 For example, one could, on symmetry grounds, impose that $\ket{\psi}$ satisfies a certain equation, like Dirac's or Klein-Gordon's, but that is, \textit{a priori}, not given by the stochastic approach. \end{remark} With this, we have a correspondence between a stochastic process and a quantum system.
-The configuration space uniquely (up to isomorphism) determines the Hilbert space and non-uniquely\footnote{Any basis consisting of the eigenvectors of a self-adjoint operator whose spectrum is $\mathcal{C}$ is valid} determines the configuration basis, whereas the stochastic law $\Gamma$ allows for different Hamiltonians.
-Conversely, a given Hilbert space uniquely determines the configuration space and the Hamiltonian, together with an orthonormal basis, uniquely determines the stochastic law.
-Therefore, we have a one-to-many correspondence between a stochastic process and a triple consisting of a Hilbert space, an orthonormal basis and a Hamiltonian:
+The configuration space uniquely (up to isomorphism) determines the Hilbert space and non-uniquely\footnote{Any basis consisting of the eigenvectors of a self-adjoint operator whose spectrum is $\mathcal{C}$ is valid.} determines the configuration basis, whereas the stochastic law $\Gamma$ allows for different Hamiltonians.
+Conversely, a given Hilbert space, together with an orthonormal basis, uniquely determines the configuration space, and the Hamiltonian uniquely determines the stochastic law.
+Therefore, we have a one-to-many\footnote{If no specific basis is specified, the correspondence is many-to-many} correspondence between a stochastic process and a triple consisting of a Hilbert space, an orthonormal basis and a Hamiltonian: